Stuart-Mouse/lead-sheets/notes.md

         allow providing a default value

-Handling Any better:
-    need to be able to push an Any or pop an Any from the stack when casting to an Any, need to make sure intermediate value will stay valid when casting an Any to something else, need to make sure we can still use that as an lvalue

-    change assignment operator so that if left side is an any, we can still assign

-Yet another choice to make:
-    either we can allow assignment to change the type of a virtual member, or we can assert that the right type coerces to what the virtual member type currently is then we can only change the virtual member's type by redeclaring it this seems like the way to go...

 We could potentially do something really crazy where we allow the use of the arrow operator to create a sort of code block that is associated to a particular declaration/identifier/value whatever
 And then we can evaluate any arbitrary expressions or statements within this context and return those results back into the global script context